yuanshunning/pickit-docs/docs/robot-integrations/universal-robots/urcap/getting_started_with_the_pickit_urcap.rst

 Robot
 ~~~~~

 Verify that you have a supported **Polyscope version**.
-The Polyscope versions supported by the Pickit URCap plugin are listed on our :ref:`downloads page <downloads>`.
+The Polyscope versions supported by the Pickit URCap plugin are listed on our :ref:`downloads page <downloads:Universal Robots>`.
 To check the Polyscope version currently installed in your robot, click the :guilabel:`About` button on the home screen.

 .. image:: /assets/images/robot-integrations/ur/urcap-installation-2.png